llsaimur/classroom/README.md

   lessons as a student; and to keep track of course completion progress and enrollment statistics.
 While implementing these features, I practiced how to extend the full-stack component slices that make up the frontend–backend-synced application.
 I added new features by simply implementing data schemas and models, adding new backend APIs, and integrating these with new React components in the frontend to complete the full-stack slice.

+***
+To test out this project, clone it.
+Once you have the code, go on terminal and type: yarn
+--this is to install all node modules/dependicies needed for the project... run development
+--this is to run the project, to open go on your browser and type http://localhost:3000/